 As Christians move towards Christmas and light an Advent candle each week, they go from just aching for a better world to being reminded (full of joy) that Jesus Christ has already come and will come again.
 “The Word became flesh and made His dwelling (that literally means: pitched His tent) among us.”
 John 1:14 NIV

-Advent customs are not something all Christians do.
-But if you don’t, it might be a happy experiment to try them out – for stirring up hope in your heart.
+Of course, Advent customs are not something all Christians do.
+But, if you don’t, it might be a happy experiment to try them out – to stir up hope in your heart.

 Hope is essential to life

-We literally cannot live without hope.
+Truly, we cannot live without hope.
 Human beings have to be able to look ahead and say, “There’s a reason for living.”
-And they have to have those hopes met.
+And, they need those hopes to be met.